Synchronize your machine vision cameras by hardware triggering

 To trigger three slave cameras from one master camera, you will need an external power supply.
 It is essential to use an external power supply with a voltage range between 5 and 24V for the synchronized camera setup.
 In our example, we will use a 12V external power supply.
 The power Line 1 output can withstand 25 mA max.
 A Line 0 input(s) requires 7mA to work.
 Therefore, the master camera can trigger a maximum of three slave cameras (7*3=21mA) using the slave cameras trigger input Line 0.

-If you need to synchronize more cameras, please contact us to explain you how to use the other I/O available to synchronize a maximum of 10 industrial cameras.
+If you need to synchronize more cameras (or have another question), please contact us to explain you how to use the other I/O available to synchronize a maximum of 10 industrial cameras.
 Check out the technical schematic of a synchronized camera setup below.

 Calculation of resistor to limit the current for the synchronized machine vision cameras